 Each island has specific closures.

-- Santa Rosa: To protect wildlife, the beaches at Sandy Point are closed year round.
+Santa Rosa: To protect wildlife, the beaches at Sandy Point are closed year round.
 From March 1st to September 15th, Skunk Point back beaches and sand dunes are closed.
 Please remain on the wet sand (below mean high tide) or the road throughout this area.
-Fishing is prohibited on the pier due to the pier's proximity to the marine reserve.

 Certain items are prohibited on the islands.